JuliaGraphics/Luxor.jl/docs/src/basics.md

 line
 rline
 arc
+arc2r
 carc
 curve
 ```

 ## Arrows

 You can draw lines or arcs with arrows at the end with `arrow()`.
 For straight arrows, supply the start and end points.
 For arrows as circular arcs, you provide center, radius, and start and finish angles.
 You can optionally provide dimensions for the arrowheadlength and angle of the tip of the arrow.
-You can specify a line weight (equivalent to `setline()`), otherwise the default is 1.
+The default line weight is 1.0, equivalent to `setline(1)`), but you can specify another with otherwise the default is 1.

 ```@example
 using Luxor, Colors # hide